TL;DR

 Take this image of some coffee, for example.

-You could easily call this something like coffee beans.
-But how would this stand out from every other image of coffee on the internet?
+You could call the file something like “coffee-beans,” but how would that stand out from every other coffee image online?

-If you name the file “buddha-beans-organic-hemp-infused-coffee,” both users and search engines can understand it better.
+Name the file “buddha-beans-organic-hemp-infused-coffee” and write matching alt text, and both users and search engines understand it far better.

 19. Don’t Forget Your Metadata

-- SEO title tag: This should be short and include your primary keyword to the left, with less important words last.
+- SEO title tag: Keep it short and put your primary keyword toward the left, with less important words last.

-- Meta description: This is a short, clear statement about what your landing page is about.
-Try to use your keyword or keyword variations here at least once.
+- Meta description: A short, clear statement of what your page is about.
+Use your keyword or a variation at least once.

-If you find the world of SEO confusing, check out this comprehensive SEO guide for help.
+If SEO feels confusing, this complete SEO guide can help.

 20. Ask for Less Painful Information First

-The thing is, people see their personal information differently.
-For instance, their first name is less painful to hand over than their credit card number or address.
+People weigh their personal information differently.
+A first name feels far less risky to hand over than a credit card number or home address.

-When designing your landing page form, always ask for the least painful contact information first.
-Once someone has given you their first name and their last name, it’s easier to go on and give you their email address.
+When designing your form, ask for the least painful details first.
+Once someone gives their name, it’s easier for them to share an email address too.

-You could even show users their progress when filling in your form with a dynamic progress bar.
-This will make the process seem faster and easier to use.
+You can even show progress with a dynamic progress bar, which makes the form feel faster and easier to finish.

 21. But Don’t Ask for Too Many Details

-While we’re on the topic of landing page forms, don’t make the mistake of asking for too many details.
+While we’re on forms, don’t ask for too many details.
 Do you really need their zip code, business email, and company name?
-Chances are you don’t.
+Probably not.

-Once you have a user’s email address, there are many other ways to gather the extra information you might need, such as email marketing campaigns.
+Once you have someone’s email, there are plenty of other ways to gather extra information, like email marketing campaigns.

-So simplify your form and use minimal form fields that ask only for the details you need to qualify that person as a lead or conversion.
+So keep your form minimal and only ask for the details you need to qualify a lead.

-If you absolutely need to collect more detailed information right away, create a multi-page form with WPForms.
-A multi-page form splits long forms into multiple easy-to-consume pages, reducing form fatigue and boosting conversions.
+If you absolutely need more detail up front, create a multi-page form with WPForms.
+A multi-page form splits long forms into easy steps, reducing form fatigue and boosting conversions.

-It’s a fact that more and more people are browsing and shopping from mobile devices.
-As such, their screen sizes are limited, and their keyboards are much more cumbersome.
+More and more people browse and shop from mobile devices.
+Their screens are smaller and their keyboards more cumbersome.

-Asking mobile users to use the same form as your desktop users will have low conversion results.
+Asking mobile users to fill in the same form as desktop users leads to low conversions.

 23. Reduce Your Landing Page Size

-According to Google’s mobile page speed metrics, conversion rates increased by 8.4% for retail and 10.1% for travel when brands decreased their mobile site load times by just 1 tenth of a second.
+According to Google’s mobile page speed data, conversion rates rose by 8.4% for retail and 10.1% for travel when brands cut their mobile load times by just one tenth of a second.

-Here are some tips to help you speed up your landing page:
+Here are some tips to speed up your landing page:

-- Check your current speeds using a website speed test tool
+- Check your current speeds with a website speed test tool

 - Compress all your images to smaller sizes

-- Reduce the total number of requests by combining JavaScript and CSS files and removing custom fonts
+- Reduce total requests by combining JavaScript and CSS files and removing custom fonts

-- Move faster loading elements to above the page fold
+- Move faster-loading elements above the page fold

-For more performance tips, check out our guide on how to speed up your WordPress website.
+For more, see our guide on how to speed up your WordPress website.

-Mobile users don’t always have the time to go hunting for the information they need.
-If they did, chances are they’d be using a desktop device with better functionality.
+Mobile users don’t always have time to hunt for the information they need.
+If they did, they’d probably be on a desktop with better functionality.

-If one of your landing page’s main goals is for people to get in touch, why not use a click to call button?
+If one of your main goals is for people to get in touch, why not use a click-to-call button?

-These buttons automatically load your phone number into people’s phones, so with a single tap, they can call and speak to someone.
+These buttons load your phone number into someone’s phone, so a single tap places the call.

 25. Try Scrolling CTAs on Mobile

-Given that space is limited on mobile screens, you must place your CTA where it’s easy to see.
-If users have to scroll endlessly to find it, they might even miss it or forget about it altogether.
+Space is limited on mobile, so put your CTA where it’s easy to see.
+If users have to scroll endlessly to find it, they might miss it entirely.

-Just make sure you keep this element small and discreet to avoid crowding the screen and annoying users.
+Just keep this element small and discreet so it doesn’t crowd the screen or annoy users.

 eCommerce Landing Page Best Practices

-Our last section of tips focuses on landing page best practices for eCommerce websites.
-For many online stores, the overarching goal is to secure more sales, so you should optimize your page to meet that objective.
+Our last section covers best practices for eCommerce sites.
+For most online stores the goal is more sales, so optimize your page around that.

-Here are our eCommerce landing page best practices to help you drive sales for your online store.
+Here are our eCommerce landing page best practices for driving sales.

 26. Make It Easy to Convert

-Many eCommerce stores do all the right things when building landing pages.
-Yet, one place where they often fall short is making it easy for customers to checkout and convert.
+Many stores do all the right things when building landing pages.
+Where they fall short is making checkout easy.

 Everything is visible on a single page, above the fold, including: